Xiaobo-Liu/Xiaobo-Liu.github.io/_pages/about.md

 The fundamental goal of my research is to compute [functions of matrices](https://en.wikipedia.org/wiki/Matrix_function) in multiprecision arithmetic, which is concerned with algorithms for evaluating matrix functions in arithmetic of precisions beyond the standard single and double.
 In particular, this includes [the half precision arithmetic](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) that is becoming prevalent on GPUs and arbitrary precision arithmetic.

 ## Teaching
-▪  2018/19 {sp} + Semester 1 {sp} + Teaching assistant for MATH20401 [PDEs and Vector Calculus A](http://www.maths.manchester.ac.uk/study/undergraduate/information-for-current-students/course-units-offered/course-unit-spec/?unitcode=MATH20401).
+▪  2018/19 &nbsp Semester 1 &nbsp Teaching assistant for MATH20401 [PDEs and Vector Calculus A](http://www.maths.manchester.ac.uk/study/undergraduate/information-for-current-students/course-units-offered/course-unit-spec/?unitcode=MATH20401).